erikthorselius/pam_yubico_ssh_jumpstation/README.md

 # SSH jumpstation with Yubico pam module
-Dockerfile to create a ssh jumpstation with two-step authentication.
-First out is the authentication and the nextstep is to use it as a jumpstation into the rest of the network.
+Dockerfile to create a ssh jumpstation.

-A Dockerfile with SSH.
-Two step authentication is activated, so a user need both a private key and a Yubico OTP as a extra security measure.
+This Dockerfile is a ssh jumpstation, it supports two step authentication with Yubico OTP as extra security measure.

 ## Dependency
 * Docker
 * Fig

 ### On mac os x
 * Boot2Docker
 * Virtualbox

 ## Build and Run
-Copy the public files to the same folder as the Dockerfile.
-Create yubikey file as the example file.
+Create corresponding home directory in ./home and it will be copied in to the container.

 Run
 ```
 fig build